Media Relations / PR

 - Keep it current.
 Make sure your topic is relevant to the current news cycle.

-- Don’t get discouraged if your op-ed is rejected.
+- Don’t get discouraged by rejection.
 Editors receive hundreds of submissions a day.

 - Be straightforward.
 Make your point in the first paragraph.